Japanese swordsmithing: Steel production

 The smelting process used is different from the modern mass production of steel.
 A clay vessel about 1.1 m tall, 3 m long, and 1.1 m wide is constructed.
 This is known as a tatara.
 After the clay tub has set, it is fired until dry.
 A charcoal fire is started from soft pine charcoal.
 Then the smelter will wait for the fire to reach the correct temperature.
 At that point he will direct the addition of iron sand known as satetsu.
 This will be layered in with more charcoal and more iron sand over the next 72 hours.
 Four or five people are needed to constantly work on this process.
 It takes about a week to build the tatara and complete the iron conversion to steel.
 Because the charcoal cannot exceed the melting point of iron, the steel is not able to become fully molten, and this allows both high and low carbon material to be created and separated once cooled.
 When complete, the tatara is broken to remove the steel bloom, known as a kera.
 At the end of the process the tatara will have consumed about 9.1 t of satetsu and 11 t of charcoal leaving about 2.3 t of kera, from which less than a ton of tamahagane can be produced.
-A single kera can typically be worth hundreds of thousands of dollars, making it many times more expensive than modern steels.
+A single kera batch can typically be worth hundreds of thousands of dollars, making it many times more expensive than modern steels.

 Japanese tatara steelmaking process using ironsand started in Kibi Province in the sixth century and spread throughout Japan, using a unique Japanese low box-shaped furnace different from the Chinese and Korean styles.
 From the Middle Ages, as the size of furnaces became larger and the underground structure became more complicated, it became possible to produce a large amount of steel of higher quality, and in the Edo period, the underground structure, the blowing method, and the building were further improved to complete tatara steelmaking process using the same method as modern tatara steelmaking.
 With the introduction of Western steelmaking technology in the Meiji period, tatara steelmaking declined and stopped for a while in the Taisho period, but in 1977 The Society for Preservation of Japanese Art Swords restored tatara steelmaking in the Shōwa era and new tamahagane refined by tatara steelmaking became available for making Japanese swords.

 Currently, tamahagane is only made three or four times a year by The Society for Preservation of Japanese Art Swords and Hitachi Metals during winter in a wood building and is only sold to master swordsmiths.